hashicorp/terraform-guides/operations/automation-script/README.md

 ## Instructions
 Follow these instructions to run the script:

+1. If you are using a private Terraform Enterprise server, edit the script and set the address variable to the address of your server.
+Otherwise, you would leave the address set to "atlas.hashicorp.com" which is the address of the SaaS Terraform Enterprise server.
+1. Edit the script and set the organization variable to the name of your Terraform Enterprise organization.
+1. If you want, you can also change the name of the workspace that will be created and the sleep_duration variable which controls how often the script checks the status of the triggered run (in seconds).
 1. Run `./loadAndRunWorkspace.sh <name>` or `./loadAndRunWorkspace.sh <name> <override>` where \<name\> is any name (without spaces) and \<override\> is "yes" or "no".
 If you do not specify a value for \<override\>, the script will set it to "no".

 ### Examples